mplurad/SDLC-Notes/README.md

     - Fixed length period of one month or less
     - Time period where you work towards achieving the goals listed in the Sprint Planning, Daily Scrums, previous Sprint Review, and previous Sprint Retrospective
     - Product Backlog and scope of project can be clarified with the Product Owner as issues arise
   - Sprint Planning
     - Lays out the work that should be accomplished during the upcoming Sprint
     - Communication between Scrum Team and Product Owner is crucial.
 Questions typically asked are:
       - Why is this Sprint valuable?
         - Helps the team decide on a Sprint Goal
       - What can be accomplished this Sprint?
         -  Helps narrow down items on the Product Backlog
       - How will the chosen work get done?
         - Developers break Product Backlog items down into individual days and assign roles
   - Daily Scrum
     - ~15 minute Daily meetings where you adjust the Sprint Backlog based on your progress towards the Sprint Goal
     - If the Product owner or Scrum Master are working on items in the Sprint Backlog, they act as developers
     - Often times team members meet immediately after the Daily Scrum for more technical discussions about issues they are facing
   - Sprint Review
     - Inspect the outcome of the Sprint and determine any future adaptations
     - The Product Backlog may be adjusted based on the progress in the current Sprint
     - Typically includes the following:
       - Product Owner explains what Product Backlog items have been Done and what are not Done
       - Developers discuss what went well during the Sprint, what problems they ran into, and the solutions they found
       - The Product Owner projects delivery dates based on the current progress and assess budget concerns if delays occurred
-			- Team decides how to move forward to help ease the upcoming Sprint’s Sprint Planning -Sprint Retrospective
+      - Team decides how to move forward to help ease the upcoming Sprint’s Sprint Planning
+  - Sprint Retrospective
     - Inspect how the last Sprint went and what got Done
     - Identify the most helpful changes to improve effectiveness
     - Discuss what went well during the Sprint
     - Discuss what could have been improved during the Sprint
-		- Discuss how developers will improve in the next Sprint -Scrum Documentation
+    - Discuss how developers will improve in the next Sprint
+  - Scrum Documentation
-	-Sprint Backlog
+    - Sprint Backlog
       - Composed of the Sprint Goal (the Why), the set of Product Backlog items selected for the Sprint (the What), and an action plan for delivering the Increment (the How)
     - Sprint Goal
       - The main objective for a Sprint
-	-Increment
+    - Increment
       - A concrete stepping stone toward the Product Goal
       - Work cannot be considered part of an Increment unless it meets the Definition of Done
       - Description of the state of an Increment when it meets the quality measures set in place
     - Product Backlog
       - Ordered list of what is needed to improve the product
       - Gets refined by breaking down items into smaller, more manageable pieces